ruan-xian/PowerScraper/README.md

 Under "Additional Files", add options.json, chromedriver.exe, and README.md.
 Under advanced, you can choose where the .exe gets outputted.
 Now you can convert, and use the program as normal.

+## Known Issues

+If you have an elective or other one-tri class, it will always be listed as Tri 1.
+I have no idea how to use a Mac.
+If you do, email me at ryaxu20@bergen.org.